-SDSS imaging data are obtained under photometric conditions, as determined by observations from the 0.5-m photometric monitoring telescope and a 10μ m "cloud camera" (Hogg et al. 2001; Tucker et al. 2006).
-The median seeing of the imaging data is 1.4'' in the r band, and essentially all imaging data accepted as survey quality have seeing better than 2" (see Figure 4).
-The 95% completeness limit for detection of point sources in the r band is 22.2 mag, estimated from comparison to deeper surveys (COMBO-17 and CNOC-2).
+SDSS imaging data are obtained under photometric conditions, as determined by observations from the 0.5-m photometric monitoring telescope and a $10\mu\mathrm{m}$ "cloud camera" (Hogg et al. 2001; Tucker et al. 2006).
+The median seeing of the imaging data is 1.4'' in the r band, and essentially all imaging data accepted as survey quality have seeing better than 2'' (see Figure 4).
+The 95% completeness limit for detection of point sources in the r band is 22.2 mag.
 Constancy of stellar population colors shows that photometric calibration over the survey area is accurate to roughly 0.02 mag in the g, r and i bands, and 0.03 mag in u and z (Ivezić et al. 2004).
-Analysis of multiple observations of the southern Equatorial stripe shows that photometric pipeline correctly estimates random photometric errors (Z. Ivezić et al., in preparation).
+Analysis of multiple observations of the southern Equatorial stripe shows that photometry of bright stars is repeatable at better than 0.01 mag in all bands and that the photometric pipeline correctly estimates random photometric errors (Z. Ivezić et al., in preparation).
 All magnitudes are roughly on an AB system (Oke & Gunn 1983) and use the "asinh" scale described by Lupton, Gunn, & Szalay (1999).
 The astrometric calibration precision is better than 0.1" rms per coordinate (Pier et al. 2003).